neoforged/.github/primers/1.21.2/index.md

     - `Util`
         - `allOf` - ANDs all predicates or a list of predicates provided.
 If there are no supplied predicates, the method will default to `true`.
         - `anyOf` - ORs all predicates or a list of predicates provided.
 If there are no supplied predicates, the method will default to `false`.
+- `net.minecraft.advancements.critereon.SheepPredicate` - A predicate for when the entity is a sheep.
 - `net.minecraft.client`
+    - `Minecraft`
-    - `Minecraft#saveReport` - Saves a crash report to the given file.
+        - `saveReport` - Saves a crash report to the given file.
+        - `triggerResourcePackRecovery` - A function that attempts to save the game when a compilation exception occurs, currently used by shaders when loading.
     - `ScrollWheelHandler` - A handler for storing information when a mouse wheel is scrolled.
 - `ItemSlotMouseAction` - An interface that defines how the mouse interacts with a slot when hovering over.
 - `net.minecraft.client.gui.components`